ArashPartow/exprtk/readme.txt

       that have been defined prior to their own definition.

  (17) Recursive calls made from within composited functions will have
-      a stack size bound by the stack of executing architecture.
+      a stack size bound by the stack of the executing architecture.

  (18) Expressions may contain any of the following comment styles:
       1. // .... \n